Volunteering and card-signing

 Can I meet the organizers before I decide to volunteer?

 Of course!
-Please join us at our weekly video chat and Q&A video call, which we host every Tuesday at 1:30pm!
-You can drop in to meet us, say hi, learn about the drive, ask questions, etc. See here for the current link.
+Please join us at our weekly union social (“Stammtisch”)!
+You can drop in to say hi, learn about the drive, ask questions, and make new friends in the process.
+The Contact page always has the most current inforamtion.

 How much time do I need to commit?